hpparvi/ull_exoexo_2324/README.md

 ### Option 2 (advanced, bonus)

-Fork the repository in GitHub instead of cloning it, clone the forked repository to your local computer, push the edited notebooks to your own fork in GitHub, and write me when you're finished.
+Fork the repository in GitHub instead of cloning it, clone the forked repository to your local computer, push the edited notebooks to your own fork in GitHub, and write to me when you're finished.